 According to Council for Aid to Education (CAE) Voluntary Support of Education (VSE) data, the RPI alumni donor participation rate fell from 16.6% in 2001 to 8.6% in 2012, a 48.6% decline.
 An average for five comparable schools showed a decline of 31.4%.
 The 8.6% rate for 2012 was 41% below those same comparable schools’ average of 14.5%.

-Current data from U.S. News & World Report shows RPI’s alumni participation rate declined from 24% in 2001 to 12% in 2016, and its rank for alumni giving fell from 48th to 88th over the same time period.
-The following chart displays the U.S. News & World Report data for RPI’s alumni participation rate:
+Current data shows RPI’s alumni participation rate declined from 17.0% in 2000 to 7.4% in 2017.
+The following chart displays the CAE data for RPI’s alumni participation rate: